mitchellfagert/Election_Analysis/README.md

 To complete this audit/project I have done the following:
 1. Calculated the total number of votes casted.
-2. Complied a complete list of candidates who received votes.
+2. Compiled a complete list of candidates who received votes.
 3. Cacluated the total number of votes each candidate received.
 4. Calculated kthe percentage of votes eached candidate received.
 5. Determined the winner of the electioned based on the popular vote.